 In 1993, the Tribe opened a building which housed the new clinic and all health services.
-In addition, Contract Health Services were added and later an M.D. and nurse began providing medical care on-site a half day each week.
-This arrangement continues today as other services were added which include: Billing Assistant, Substance Abuse, Youth Prevention, Diabetes Program, Community Health Representative, Public Health Nursing and Health Director.
+In addition, Contract Health Services were added and later an M.D. and nurse began providing medical care on-site a half-day each week.
+Today we offer clinic services two half-days per week, including labs, immunizations and a diabetes program.

 As a result of providing on-site services, there has been a substantial increase in utilization of healthcare.
 Some of the benefits include increased immunization rates and overall positive health outcomes in a number of areas.

 Tribal Health Department hours: